 Here Are 10 Of The Weirdest Laws Ever Passed In Iowa

 Have you ever tipped your waiter?
 Have you ever opened a tab at a bar?
 Have you ever winked at a woman you don’t know?
 Well you, my friend, are a criminal according to the state of Iowa.
 That’s right.
-In Iowa, there are countless rules that are written into the law books that promise swift punishment for a slew of innocous actions.
+In Iowa, countless rules are written into the law books that promise swift punishment for a slew of innocuous actions.
 Times have changed, but these Hawkeye State laws haven’t!
 Here are 10 weird laws in Iowa that will undoubtedly leave you scratching your head!

-Iowa sure is one weird little state.
+Iowa sure is one weird state.
 And it’s not just our laws – Iowans are pretty weird people, too!

-Weird laws in Iowa
+Weird Laws In Iowa

 Why are there so many weird laws in Iowa?